t1stm/ndithering-extended/readme.md

 ### 🟢 Common Issues

-Please [report](https://github.com/Tremeschin/nVibrant/issues) unknown or unlisted issues to be added here!
+Please [report](https://github.com/Tremeschin/nvibrant/issues) unknown or unlisted issues to be added here!

 - If you get a _"Driver version mismatch"_ or `ioctl` errors, maybe try rebooting (if you haven't) since the last driver update.
 Otherwise, you can force the version with `NVIDIA_DRIVER_VERSION=x.y.z`.
 It must match what `/dev/nvidia-modeset` expects and is currently loaded in the kernel.

 - Ensure you have the `nvidia-modeset` kernel module loaded, as it is required for the ioctl calls to work.
 You can check this with `lsmod | grep nvidia`.
 Else, add it to your kernel boot parameters.

-- It's possible that nVibrant may fail on future or older drivers due to differences between the internal structs and enums in the latest `nvkms` headers.
+- It's possible that nvibrant may fail on future or older drivers due to differences between the internal structs and enums in the latest `nvkms` headers.
 Please report any issues you encounter!

 <sup><b>❤️ Consider</b> [supporting](https://github.com/sponsors/Tremeschin/) my work, this took 16 hours to figure out and implement :)</sup>